PMR2/PMR2userdocs/introduction.rst

 ==============================================

-The Auckland Physiome Repository is the combination of what previously was the CellML Model Repository and FieldML repositories, and is powered by a suite of software packages that collectively is known as PMR2.
+The Auckland Physiome Repository is the combination of what previously was the CellML Model Repository and the FieldML repository, and is powered by a suite of software packages that collectively is known as PMR2.
-This repository includes PMR2 relies on the distributed version control system `Git`_, which allows the repository to maintain a complete history of all changes made to every file contained within repository :term:`workspaces`.
+This repository relies on the distributed version control system `Git`_, which allows the repository to maintain a complete history of all changes made to every file contained within repository :term:`workspaces`.
 In order to use the Physiome Model Repository, you will need to obtain a Git client for your operating system, and become familiar with the basic functions of Git.
-There are many excellent resources available on the internet and `linked on the Git website`.
+There are many excellent resources available on the internet and `linked on the Git website`_.
 A notable one is the `Git Beginner's Guide for Dummies`_ as it has detailed guides on `installation procedures`_ for the major operating systems and the overall guide is quite excellent.